Govind J. Chakrapani: Career

 Following the completion of his PhD, he served as a Research Scientist at the Hudson River Foundation at the University of Delaware and a CSIR Pool Officer at JNU and IIT Bombay before joining the faculty at the erstwhile University of Roorkee (converted to Indian Institute of Technology in 2001) in 1996.
-In addition to his research and academic responsibilities, Prof. Chakrapani served as the Dean of the School of Ecology & Environment Studies and the Officiating Dean at the School of Buddhist Studies, Nalanda University from 2017-18.
+In addition to his research and academic responsibilities, Prof. Chakrapani served as the Dean of the School of Ecology & Environment Studies and the Officiating Dean at the School of Buddhist Studies, Nalanda University from 2017 to 2018.
 He also served as the Finance Officer-In-Charge and as the Director of the Unnat Bharat Abhiyan during his time there.
 He was the Organizing Chairman of GATE in 2017, Chairman of GATE in 2015, 2016 and 2017, and Chairman of JAM in 2015, 2016 and 2017.
-From October 2019, he has served as the Vice Chancellor of Berhampur University in Odisha.
+He served as the Vice Chancellor of Berhampur University in Odisha from October 2019 till 2022.